 - Perception sharpens the character's chance of noticing a trap: catch it in time, and the damage it causes can be reduced or even avoided.
 A higher perception skill equals a chance to escape stronger escapes; Expert and Master rankings allow a character to notice and escape different types of traps.

 - Learning skill increases the experience the character receives.
 Every rank of skill increases the experience bonus the character earns; experts double and Masters triple this bonus.
-Learn enough to do the math and you'll see how this can add to the party's advantage.

 Each of the various schools of magic have their own unique spells.
 Spells can have all types of wildly varying effects, from simply lighting a dark hallway to calling down a cataclysmic storm of meteors on everybody in the vicinity!
 Here is a list of all the spells arranged by school, with descriptions of their effects and the bonus gained from Expert and Master ranking in the relevant Magic skill.